2020PB/police-brutality/reports/Tennessee.md

 ## Memphis

 ### Police swarm a woman without provocation | May 31st

 A group of police officers targeted and swarmed a woman and pushed her to the ground, using excessive force.

+pb-id: tn-memphis-1

 **Links**